 So I went for a follow up visit to my Naturopath this morning.
 And like she asks every 4 weeks when I’m there, she questioned how life is… how are my stress levels, what’s new, etc. And like every previous visit she is shocked by what is going on in my life and how there can possibly be so much change in one month.

 My digestion, in my very humble opinion, was getting better for a little while.
 I think at least.
 But then since my last visit, just to much went on in my life and it took a definite turn for the worse.
-I found my stomach rumbling constantly and I was headed to the washroom every couple hours just like old times.
+I found my stomach rumbling constantly and I was headed to the washroom to shit every couple hours just like old times.

 So after going over my Dr’s notes with her, and comparing our timelines, we basically realized that my digestive issues are pretty much directly related to the amount of stress in my life.
 And since we all know I have a constant level of stress… well we can imagine how well I digest my food and get any nutritional value from anything I eat.

 So once again she recommended a few meditation apps and did a few switches to the treatment I’m taking.
-Then I also got a concoction of vitamins shot into my rear and I was on my way.
+Then I also got a concoction of vitamins shot into my rear end and I was on my way.

 Well not quite.
 We did also discuss my mother a little first.
-I didn’t really want to out my mom to my Dr as my Naturopath knows my mom, since she used to be a patient.
+I didn’t really want to out my mom and our situation to my Dr as my naturopath knows my mom, since she used to be a patient.
 But in taking about what was stressful in my life right now I did say my mom, which led her to say ‘What now?’
 Yeah… my mothers been a reoccurring theme at that office lol.
 So I decided to explain to my Dr what the issue was and she was shocked.

 Until now, I haven’t discussed this issue with anyone in my life.
 I blocked my mom on Facebook and haven’t answered her calls this week.
 I just felt I needed some time to decide where I want our relationship to go from here, if we even are to continue with one.
 So when my Dr was shocked to hear that my mom was behaving like she is, I felt justified in a way.
 Like almost that I’m not being overly sensitive.
 That I should be offended, and I should take a stand on this, and to not back down.

 Basically for the first time in this situation I felt more confidence.
 Because a wiser/older/smarter individual was thinking along the same lines as I was, and agreed with what I had to say.
 So I just appreciated that moment.
 She did give me some advice, asking first if I wanted it and saying she didn’t want to over step her boundaries hoping it wasn’t to much (which I appreciated) and suggested that I ask whichever ‘being’ I pray to for guidance.
-I told her that I stopped going to church a couple months ago, and she said she doesn’t believe in the principle of church either, but that there’s obviously good and evil.
+I told her that I stopped going to church a couple months ago, and she said she doesn’t believe in the principle of church either, but that there’s obviously good and evil in the universe we live in.
 And that something might be controlling it all, so it wouldn’t hurt to throw a ‘prayer’ out for guidance on how to handle this situation so I’m not overwhelmed by it.

 So I appreciated her help… but I’m still not sure about the praying thing.
 I’ve been there and done that and, well, look at me now.